 How to Make Stuffed Mushrooms

 First, clean and stem the mushrooms.
 Gently remove and discard the mushroom stems, being careful to keep the mushroom caps intact.
-Then, use a damp paper towel to wipe the mushroom caps clean, and spread them, cavity-side-up, on a parchment-lined baking sheet.
+Then, use a damp paper towel to wipe the mushroom caps clean, and spread them, cavity side up, on a parchment-lined baking sheet.
 Drizzle the mushroom caps with olive oil, and season them generously with salt and pepper.

 Next, make the filling.
 Stir together the grated cheese, sun-dried tomatoes, parsley, panko bread crumbs, garlic, pine nuts, salt, and a few grinds of black pepper.

 And finally, bake!
-Generously drizzle the stuffed mushrooms with olive oil and bake for 20 minutes or so, until the mushrooms are tender and the filling is golden brown.
+Generously drizzle the stuffed mushrooms with more oil and bake for 20 minutes or so, until the mushrooms are tender and the filling is golden brown.
 Allow them to cool slightly, and then, eat!

-Stuffed Mushroom Recipe Tips
+Stuffed Mushrooms Recipe Tips

 - Make them a meal!
 These stuffed mushrooms are an excellent party appetizer, but on occasion, we’ll eat them for dinner too.
 Serve them with a big scoop of herbed farro or quinoa!